Incompatible Filesystem Settings on Host vs. Image

 filesystem, the required filesystem creation tool, for

-example `mkfs.xfs`, is called from the host on which {kiwi}
+example, `mkfs.xfs`, is called from the host on which {kiwi}

-gets called.
+is running.
 It is expected that the generated filesystem

 expectation is not always correct and depends on the